If you can’t drive traffic to your website right after you launch, you’re doing it totally wrong…

 Why is launch day so special?

-Many of the same digital marketing strategies work at launch time, no matter what you’re launching — startup, blog, ecommerce store, small business, web property, mobile application, etc.
+Many of the same digital marketing strategies work at launch time, no matter what you’re launching — a startup, blog, ecommerce store, small business, web property, mobile application, etc.

 I couldn’t find anything comprehensive on the internet about how best to launch your digital “thing,” so I made this guide.